quoideneuf/aspace-eraser/README.md

 Open the "Plug-ins" menu at the top right-hand side of the user interface.
 Select "Erase Database"

-You're session information will be deleted along with everything else, so you will be returned to the Welcome screen with a "backend session not found" message.
+Your session information will be deleted along with everything else, so you will be returned to the Welcome screen with a "backend session not found" message.
 Log back in using the default administrator account.